alison985/setting-up-mac-dev-environment/framework-laptop-ubuntu-21.04.md

 * When ordering a computer you do NOT want vPro in your Wifi chip.
 From what I read it has a remote machine takeover.
 Was designed for corporations to have access to employee laptops.
 * De-google, de-apple, de-monopolize yourself.
 * :The more you know: about computers the better off you will be.
-* Notes App and To Do app should be in the same app.
+* --Notes App and To Do app should be in the same app.--
 * Ubuntu with Gnome GUI is very equivalent to a Windows or Mac computer at this point(Oct 2021).
 The graphics are just not as sleek and you have more control and freedom.

 ## Current Assumptions